-Looking for a cozy chili for a chilly night?
+Looking for a cozy chili?
 Then try our Easy Vegetarian Chili for a hearty weeknight meal.
 Loaded with three kinds of beans, along with vegetables, fire-roasted tomatoes, and enough spices and chili powder to create a delicious vegetarian chili.
 This chili is so good, no one will notice the meat is missing!

 Everyone thinks they make the best chili … and they would prefer it with meat, but of course, we are all trying to eat a little healthier.